 Vänsterpartiet is a Swedish far Left party, with a long history of parliamentary representation.
 It was officially Communist until roughly the fall of the USSR, after which it took a “We have never been Communists!
 Honestly!” position, while continuing to push for far Left, increasingly Gender-Feminist, politics.

 DFLPw, going by Wikipedia, was de-listed as terrorist in 1999, but has since committed further acts of unjustified violence, and is given as adhering to farthest Left ideologies, like Maoism, which, in and by itself, should have deterred any sane potential contributor.
-(And who gives money to an organisation with a known terrorist past, even in light of alleged improvements?!?)
+(And who gives money to an organization with a known terrorist past, even in light of alleged improvements?!?)
 With the participation in the attacks, any doubt as to the terrorist status should be gone.

 For those who read Swedish, some details can be found at e.g. [1]e.